How to create an employee credit card agreement

-The employee credit card agreement is a document that clearly outlines the obligations of the employee while using the card and the company’s role in administering it.
-An employee credit card eliminates the need for reimbursement, but employees are typically required to file expense reports and keep receipts.
-The agreement states that in writing.
+An employee credit card agreement is a document that clearly outlines the obligations of the employee while using the card and the company’s role in administering it.
+An employee credit card eliminates the need for reimbursement, but employees are typically still required to file expense reports and keep receipts.
+Such an agreement states these rules in writing.

 The overview section explains what this agreement is and why it’s required.
 It should also have the effective date and emphasize that it’s a binding agreement once signed by both the employee and an authorized company representative.